TusharKrSoniTKS/instagramClone/README.md

 This for the clone repo of instagram app

-This line is to check for pull command
+This is the cod for the new branch

-for cheching git fetch and git merge